epfl-ada/ada-2022-project-strauss/README.md

 ## Methods
 ### Toxicity
 To deal with the comments’ dataset size (20.6 Go), we can use a cluster.
-We ‘ll also keep only the strictly necessary data from it (out of all the features we’ll only keep the `text`).
-If using a cluster does not work, we can use the Monte Carlo method.
+We'll also restrict our number of features by only keeping the comment string.
+If using a cluster doesn't work, we can use the Monte Carlo method.

 [`Detoxify`](https://github.com/unitaryai/detoxify) is a machine learning model which rates the toxicity of a comment on a scale from 0 to 1 (0 not at all, 1 very much).
 Furthermore,  it detects if it fits into these subcategories of toxicity: `severe_toxicity`, `obscene`, `identity_attack`, `insult`, `threat`, `sexual_explicit`.
 A comment is rated 1 in toxicity if it is a very ‘hateful, aggressive, or disrespectful that is very likely to make you leave a discussion or give up on sharing your perspective’.
 For our analysis, we will keep the toxic category and all of the subcategories as they are independently defined.
 We’ll store them in a dataframe where the first column is the name of the video and the other columns correspond to the category's score output by detoxify.